edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 #### 11:00 - 10:40 - Schauspielhaus - Quarkus: a Bliss for Developers

-Alex Soto Bueno is delivering a talk on the flagship, post-monolith, cloud-native, enterprise Java developer runtime.
+Alex Soto Bueno is delivering a talk on Red Hat's flagship, post-monolith, cloud-native, enterprise Java developer runtime.
 I'm confident it will be true to the legacy of excellent talks from the legendary Burr Sutter.
 Even though this talk competes with Ivar Grimstad's Jakarta